-- Those around eyes normally disappear in first year, and commonly persist if on the nape of the neck.
+- Those around eyes normally disappear in the first year and commonly persist if on the nape of the neck.

 - Blue-black pigmented area:

 - Also known as Mongolian blue spots; they are seen at the base of the back and on the buttocks.
-These are common in dark-skinned parents but can occur in Caucasian infants.
+These are common in dark-skinned parents but can occur in white infants.

 - They normally disappear over the first year.